 Wrap the bungee cord in a tight spiral around the crossbars, attaching the cord at the end of both crossbars.
 The length of the cord should be directly proportional to the length of your crossbars.

 All the above are great ways to reduce the noise you hear as you drive and have a roof box on the top of your car.
-Most of the suggestions discussed above involve making sure everything is properly secured so that there no chances of air moving through it.
+However, most of the suggestions discussed above involve making sure everything is appropriately secured so that there are no chances of air moving through it.

 The suggestions should ensure you get your roof box back!
 Less noisy and more comfortable.